Communication-Efficient Diffusion Strategy for Performance Improvement of Federated Learning with Non-IID Data: Theoretical analysis

-where $\delta(\psi_{k}^{m}, \mathbf{I})$ denotes the real-world IID distance. } \begin{proof} See Appendix \ref{appB} of our paper \cite{ref:feddif_preprint}. \end{proof} \end{lem} We can see that the IID distance for real-world DoL converges to zero with sufficient diffusion by Lemma \ref{lemma2}. \end{proof} \end{prop} According to Proposition 2, we can obtain the convergence point of IID distance for a model $m$ after enough diffusion iterations.
-Although FedDif may not discover PUEs having the optimal DSI, it also enables the IID distance to converge to zero by finding the maximum decrement of IID distance in given communication resources.
-We can conclude that FedDif can significantly reduce the weight divergence of FL when there are sufficient diffusion rounds.
-An empirical analysis for this result can be seen in Appendix A-D of our paper \cite{ref:feddif_preprint}.
+According to Proposition \ref{prop2}, we obtain the convergence point of IID distance for model $m$ after sufficient diffusion iterations.
+Although FedDif may not discover PUEs with the optimal DSI, it also enables the IID distance to converge to zero by determining the maximum variance in IID distance in the given communication resources.
+We conclude that FedDif can significantly reduce the weight divergence of FL when there are sufficient diffusion rounds.